MaximilianRue/comp-bind/README.md

-# Combined (comp-bind)
+# CompBind
-A component binding library for unity.
+CompBind (*"Combined"*) is a component binding library for the Unity3D game engine.